Izenda7Series/webforms-dm1-starterkit/README.md

 e.g. value= 1 (BE Standlaone and FE integrated)

 ### Active Directory Authentication (optional)
-if you want to use Active Directory authentication, set useADlogin value in web.config to true.
+If you want to use Active Directory authentication, set useADlogin value in web.config to true.

 ### Initial Log in